facundofc/k8s-charm-thruk-master/README.md

 configuration.
 A peer is just the URL where the remote thruk lives and a couple of other pieces of info.

+This charm, if deployed with the `meyer91/thruk` image, will create a pod running said image and automatically start up thruk.
+The config property `peers` shall be used to configure all of this thruk's peers.

 # Usage

 *NOTE:* The set of commands showed below is just indicative, as at the time of